Shopify/quilt/packages/dates/README.md

 ## Usage

 This library exports helpers that allow apps to easily work with dates and timezones.
+Optional time zone parameters that are omitted assume the UTC time zone is being used.

 ### `applyTimeZoneOffset`

-Takes in a date string and two optional time zone strings parameters.
-Returns a new date string with the offset between the time zones added to it.
+Takes in a date object and two optional time zone string parameters.
+Returns a new date object with the offset between the time zones added to it.

 ```ts
 import {applyTimeZoneOffset} from '@shopify/dates';